-Procrastination is a common issue amongst students and many adults.
-There are many who struggle with deadlines everyday, with the feeling of impending doom as the exam or project date looms.
+Procrastination is a common issue among students and many adults.
+There are many who struggle with deadlines every day, with the feeling of impending doom as the exam or project date looms.
 It is one of the largest problems seen in college counseling centers, and it is something nearly everyone has had to deal with at some point in their lives.
 This article describes the roots of procrastination, while the second article describes strategies to help yourself overcome procrastination.

 Procrastination Has Many Causes

 There are many underlying root causes for procrastination, and the specific cause will vary according to the person.
 The causes are often related to one another, however, and many of them must be adequately addressed before you will defeat procrastination.

 Research has shown that people who procrastinate typically make five cognitive distortions which promote procrastination.
 (What’s a cognitive distortion?
 It’s generally known as irrational thinking, or thinking in an illogical fashion.)

 - A person overestimates the amount of time left to perform a task and underestimates the amount of time required to complete it

 - A person overestimates the amount of motivation they’ll have in the future (often believing they will be more motivated to do the task in the future)

 - A person believes that they need to be in the right mood to be successful in completing the task and that, if they’re not in the right mood, they won’t be very successful at the task

 Roots of Procrastinating

 Most people procrastinate because they pursue perfectionism, are fearful of doing badly at the task, or are simply too disorganized with their time and resources.
 Procrastination can also more rarely be an indicator of something else going on with the person, such as a sign of attention deficit disorder.